DibyenduBarmanOfficial/DC-Motor-Speed-Control/README.md

 3. User button: It is an input button used to change the direction of the motor.
 4. External button: It is an input button used to control the speed of the motor.
 5. Onboard flash LED: It is an LED used for visual indication.
-6. One external LED: It is an additional LED used for any specific purpose.
+6. One external LED: It is an additional LED used for the visual indication of motor speed.
 7. 220KOhm resistor: It is a resistor used in the circuit.
 8. Arm Keil Studio Cloud: It is used for code writing and project building.